-- As a young boy, Taukeer Alam of the Van Gujjar community was introduced to bird watching by researchers of the National Science Initiative.
+- As a young boy, Taukeer Alam of the Van Gujjar community was introduced to bird watching by researchers of the Nature Science Initiative.
 He has never looked back since then.

 - His understanding of the birds and nature enlarged since that fateful day when he hung a pair of binoculars around his neck.